2024eli/ftc-website-14607/content/camps.md

 menu: 'main'
 ---

-Team 14607 is proud to offer two free virtual summer camps this year, open to the community and general public.

-These classes will run for a duration of 4 weeks during Summer 2020.

-## General Info

-For information about Team 14607, please visit our About page.

-Team 14607's Virtual Summer Camps are open to the public and general community, and are targeted at middle-school aged students, athough anyone is free to attend and learn.
-The classes teach the fundamentals to technology and robotics, through CAD, design principles, advanced manufacturing techniques, working with the Arduino microcontroller, programming in C/C++, and working with simple electronics.
+TJHSST's FIRST Tech Challenge Team 14607 Robot Uprising is proud to offer two free virtual summer camps, open to the community and general public.
+Classes are targeted at middle-school aged students, although anyone is free to attend and learn.
+These classes teach the fundamentals to technology and robotics, through CAD, design principles, advanced manufacturing techniques, working with the Arduino microcontroller, programming in C/C++, and working with simple electronics.

-Our flyer detailing these classes can be found here: <https://bit.ly/3eejTxE>

-These classes are free, but we ask that you register below beforehand to help us gauge the amount of interest and class sizes.
 ____________

-We also strongly encourage participants/their families to, if possible, donate to the TJHSST Partnership Fund's initiative to support FCPS families during this current pandemic crisis.
-If you can spare a donation to this benevolent and charitable cause, we, along with the entire TJ and FCPS community, would appreciate it greatly.

-If after taking our classes, you feel that you've learned considerably/gained useful knowledge, please consider donating to this charitable fund.
-If you choose to make a voluntary contribution, courteously add in the name of "TJ FTC Team 14607 Robot Uprising" in the donation.

-Find out more about this initiative/donate here: <https://4agc.com/landing_pages/3efa48fd-5ab2-4872-8ae6-39f7f1dc662e>
-____________

-Camp Dates are currently TBD, and will run during the Summer of 2020.

 ### Classes

 Each course has a 4 week curriculum with two classes/week.
 These semi-weekly classes will run on Monday and Wednesday nights.
 Registration for both courses is open, and participants may register for either course, or both.
+Classes will run for a duration of 4 weeks from 6/15/2020 - 7/10/2020.

 CAD/Design & Principles:

-- Monday/Wednesday 4-5:30 PM
+- Monday/Wednesday 4:00 - 5:30 PM

 - Learn about the fundamentals of 3D Design with Autodesk Fusion 360 (free software for students)